rob-buskens-sp/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/before_after_operation_rule.md

 ## Overview

-This rule executes PowerShell commands on the IQService component after a source account has an operation performed on it.
+These rules execute PowerShell commands on the IQService component before or after a source account has an operation performed on it.

-The following operations can be performed on a source:
+The following rules can be configured on Active Directory and Azure Active Directory sources:

 | Rule Name | Rule Type | Source Type(s) | Purpose |
 | --- | --- | --- | --- |